The Churchie Emerging Art Prize 2021

 Ivy Minniecon

 Ivy Minniecon is a descendant of the Kuku Yalanji, Kabi Kabi, Gureng Gureng, and South Sea Islander Nations.
-She uses printmaking, mixed-media, sculpture, photography, and video in her art practice, which is grounded in belonging.
-She has been a practicing artist in the community for the past decade and has recently commenced a Bachelor of Contemporary Australian Indigenous Art at the Queensland College of Arts, Griffith University.
+She works in printmaking and sculpture, photography and video.
+She has been a practicing artist for the past decade and recently commenced a Bachelor of Contemporary Australian Indigenous Art at Queensland College of Arts, Griffith University.

 Nina Sanadze

-Nina Sanadze is a Melbourne-based artist with a Bachelor of Fine Arts (Honours) from the Victorian College of the Arts.
-She was born in Georgia (former USSR) in 1976 and immigrated to Australia in 1996.
-Presenting appropriated original artefacts, replicas, or documentary films as witnesses and evidence, Sanadze seeks to re-examine grand political narratives.
-Humour and beauty allow her to address often disturbing concerns, reflecting the complex paradigm of our existence, which is simultaneously sublime and horrific.
-Sanadze has exhibited at Diane Singer Gallery, Bus Projects, Melbourne’s Living Museum of the West, Second Space Projects, and with the City of Port Phillip.
-Sanadze was the winner of the 2018 Incinerator Art Award: Art for Social Change, the 2019 Bus Projects Award, and the 2020 Victorian College of the Arts Graduate Show Fiona Myer Award.
+Nina Sanadze is a Melbourne artist with a Bachelor of Fine Arts (Honours) from Victorian College of the Arts.
+She was born in Georgia in 1976, and emigrated to Australia in 1996.
+Presenting appropriated original artefacts, replicas, and documentary films as evidence, she reexamines grand political narratives.
+She has exhibited at Diane Singer Gallery, Bus Projects, Melbourne’s Living Museum of the West, Second Space Projects, and with the City of Port Phillip.
+She won the 2018 Incinerator Art Award/Art for Social Change; the 2019 Bus Projects Award, and the 2020 Victorian College of the Arts Graduate Show Fiona Myer Award.

-Nina Sanadze is a Melbourne-based artist with a Bachelor of Fine Arts (Honours) from the Victorian College of the Arts.
-She was born in Georgia (former USSR) in 1976 and immigrated to Australia in 1996.
-Presenting appropriated original artefacts, replicas, or documentary films as witnesses and evidence, Sanadze seeks to re-examine grand political narratives.
-Humour and beauty allow her to address often disturbing concerns, reflecting the complex paradigm of our existence, which is simultaneously sublime and horrific.
-Sanadze has exhibited at Diane Singer Gallery, Bus Projects, Melbourne’s Living Museum of the West, Second Space Projects, and with the City of Port Phillip.
-Sanadze was the winner of the 2018 Incinerator Art Award: Art for Social Change, the 2019 Bus Projects Award, and the 2020 Victorian College of the Arts Graduate Show Fiona Myer Award.
+Nina Sanadze is a Melbourne artist with a Bachelor of Fine Arts (Honours) from Victorian College of the Arts.
+She was born in Georgia in 1976, and emigrated to Australia in 1996.
+Presenting appropriated original artefacts, replicas, and documentary films as evidence, she reexamines grand political narratives.
+She has exhibited at Diane Singer Gallery, Bus Projects, Melbourne’s Living Museum of the West, Second Space Projects, and with the City of Port Phillip.
+She won the 2018 Incinerator Art Award/Art for Social Change; the 2019 Bus Projects Award, and the 2020 Victorian College of the Arts Graduate Show Fiona Myer Award.

 Nina Sanadze